I get it, aperture is confusing.

 The second point to take into consideration when knowing what aperture to use is to think about your subject and background.

-An easy way to think about it is that if you have a single subject that you want to emphasize, then you may want to opt for a wider aperture.
+If you have a single subject that you want to emphasize, then you may want to opt for a wider aperture.

 If you have multiple subjects or focal points you want to emphasize, then you may opt for a narrower aperture.